MLH/clarifai-food-nutrition-demo/README.md

 # Clarifai Nutritional Breakdown Demo

 Learn how to use Clarifai’s food model and the Wolfram Alpha API to recognize what you’re eating & get a nutritional breakdown.
+Follow our [Clarifai tutorial here](https://stories.mlh.io/watch-what-you-eat-with-clarifai-71185734bc61).

 ![](/docs/demo.gif)